 I love my friend Shani.
-Of course you don’t really know Shani like I know her in as much as that’s not necessarily much at all but you might have read her blog, which means you don’t really know her well because she doesn’t really present all of herself well in it.
-So, you might be wondering, why then, woman, do you like this girl?
-Well aside from the fact she’s amazingly intelligent, witty, kind, patient of my neurosis, beautiful, talented and gentle, my dear Shani always knows exactly what I’m in search of.
-As I’ve said before, the girl just has the perfect timing.
+Aside from the fact she’s amazingly intelligent, witty, kind, patient of my neurosis, beautiful, talented and gentle, my dear Shani always knows exactly what I’m in search of.
+The girl just has the perfect timing.

 Shani sent me this quote:

 “I read and walked for miles at night along the beach, writing bad blank verse and searching endlessly for someone wonderful who would step out of the darkness and change my life.
 It never crossed my mind that that person could be me.”